Welcome to ARTlandia – a Celebration of the Arts and Culture of Rural Life!

-ARTlandia is the current community arts place-making program sponsored by One Island and is actively developing new Arts Engagement and Cultural Planning projects.
+ARTlandia is the current community arts program sponsored by One Island and is actively developing two new Arts Engagement projects.

-Six villages in Hawaii, California and Washington are developing an innovative new rural arts project called Our Town: Our Story.
+Six villages in Hawaii, California and Washington are working together to become hub sites for an innovative new rural arts project called Our Town: Our Story.
 Produced by ARTlandia, this project is sponsored by Heritage Ranch, Inc. and will assist the rural villages in assessing, developing and celebrating the Arts as a potent sustainability vehicle to help these communities enhance their arts programming, youth retention, and economic and cultural revitalization efforts.

 The project is focused on developing place-based arts programming that strengthens local community identity by acknowledging and celebrating the unique qualities of rural life.
 Each village is developing three local project activities including: Art walk exhibits and events, School and afterschool arts mentoring, Adult and family education workshops, a Community arts and music festival, and ART-X arts administrator capacity building exchanges.